 A minimum of 116 credit hours must be completed to receive both degrees; 86 credit hours for the JD and at least 30 credit hours completed in Planning.
 Six of the 86 credit hours for the law degree shall be comprised of community and regional planning courses (beyond the basic 30 Planning credit hours).

-In addition to the core course and elective requirements, students in the dual degree program must complete a thesis in the final year of study that makes full use of the combined degree education.
+In addition to the core course and elective requirements, students must complete a thesis in the final year of study that makes full use of the combined degree education.
 Ideally, this would culminate in a manuscript suitable for publication in a planning related law review.
 The thesis must be read and approved by a supervising professor and at least one reader.
 The supervising professor must be a member of the CRP Graduate Studies Committee and the second reader will be a member of the School of Law faculty.
 Except as set forth above, all degree requirements applicable to students of the Community and Regional Planning degree program apply to students in the dual degree program.

 School of Law